 - Someone suggested thinking of whey as clear buttermilk.
 This idea resonated with me so I started envisioning how I could substitute whey for buttermilk.
 I marinated chicken breasts in whey, drained and then rolled them in seasoned flour for fabulous fried chicken.

 - Based on the principle in #17, I made the flakiest, lightest and most tender biscuits to ever come out of my kitchen last week.
 Very soon, I’ll share the recipe for the biscuits you see here and a variation for Flaky Cinnamon Biscuits substituting whey for buttermilk so be sure to save the whey from your next batch of yogurt.
+(Update: To see this recipe, click here.)

 In case you landed on this post from Mars and don’t know much about Greek yogurt, you can see the process from beginning to end here.